 Elsewhere in the travel industry, Universal Orlando Resort announced the end of temperature screening for guests and a substantial reduction in social distancing in early May.
-Even Walt Disney World, which has been among the most conservative of all travel destinations when it comes to COVID precautions, will end temperature checks later this month.
+Even Walt Disney World, among the most conservative travel destinations regarding COVID precautions, will end temperature checks later this month.

 Most airlines have stopped blocking middle seats and are filling planes to capacity.
-Cities like Los Angeles, New York and Las Vegas that have been on a near lock-down for the better part of a year are fully reopening and easing most restrictions in the coming months.
+Cities like Los Angeles, New York, and Las Vegas that have been a near lock-down for the better part of a year are fully reopening and easing most restrictions in the coming months.

-It remains to be seen whether these rules and guidelines will be changed once cruising resumes, or if the CDC will dig in and enforces the provisions long-term.
-There seems to be no defined end date or sunset criteria for the requirement that the cruise lines must operate under the Conditional Sailing Order, so it’s conceivable that these requirements could remain in place in perpetuity if the CDC so chooses.
+It remains to be seen whether these rules and guidelines will be changed once cruising resumes or if the CDC will dig in and enforces the provisions long-term.
+There seems to be no defined end date or sunset criteria for the requirement that the cruise lines must operate under the Conditional Sailing Order.
+Hence, it’s conceivable that these requirements could remain in perpetuity if the CDC so chooses.

 When Will Cruising From The U.S. Resume?

-A July return to service from the U.S., which is the target for most of the major cruise lines, may be in reach now that these final pieces of guidance have been issued by the CDC.
-Despite previously quoting a 60-day turnaround for approval of simulated voyages, the CDC now says its goal is to issue approvals within 5 days of receipt of a complete application.
+A July return to service from the U.S., the target for most major cruise lines, may be within reach now that the CDC has issued these final pieces of guidance.
+Despite previously quoting a 60-day turnaround to approve simulated voyages, the CDC now says its goal is to issue approvals within five days of receipt of a complete application.

-The biggest tasks the lines are facing right now are likely the local agreements outlined in Phase 2A of the CDC’s guidelines.
-Assuming they’re able to negotiate those terms with local ports and hospitals, submit the necessary paperwork to the CDC and have it pass muster, cruises from the U.S. just might — for the first time in over a year — be on the horizon.
+The biggest tasks the lines face right now are likely the local agreements outlined in Phase 2A of the CDC’s guidelines.
+Assuming they can negotiate those terms with local ports and hospitals, submit the necessary paperwork to the CDC and have it pass muster, cruises from the U.S. just might be on the horizon for the first time in over a year.